thomasmueller/bau-lang/doc/why.md

 Rust’s approach to memory safety and zero-cost abstractions, and modern features like compile-time null safety, aiming to unite them into one language.

+## Portability and Predictability

+The language does not require a runtime, a just-in-time compiler that is slow to start up, or a garbage collector.
+We use automatic reference counting by default (eliminating unpredictable GC pauses).
+The generated C code does not require special libraries, and can be run easily and on any platform.